Open Live Mixing System Mixer

 Audio Server & Multi-Card Certification

-Headless Mixer Core (LV2 Host)
+Headless Mixer Core (Ardour Headless)

 Product Benefits for the Professional Audio Niche